U.S. Department of State Seal

 Violent crime, such as armed robbery, assault, carjacking, and homicide, is common.
 Local police lack the resources to respond effectively to serious criminal incidents.

-Health facilities are under resourced and may not have adequate facilities or supplies of basic vaccines or medications, especially outside of large cities.
-Always travel with required medicines; most medicine is unavailable, and healthcare is inconsistent.
+Health facilities are under-resourced and may not have adequate facilities or supplies of basic vaccines or medications, especially outside of large cities.
+Always travel with required medicines, including a written prescription for any prescription medicine; most medicine is unavailable, and healthcare is inconsistent.

 If you decide to travel to Angola: